OpenTechStrategies/hypha-wiki/Local-development-environment.md

 You will need two domain to run this app.
 One for the public site and one for the apply site.

 Add this to your `/etc/hosts` file.
-Replace "hypha" with your site name.
+(Feel free to use another name but then remember to use it in all the commands below.)

 ~~~~
 127.0.0.1 hypha.test